-When things go wrong e.g. a missing track you are glad you have the entire CD in 1 folder.
+When things go wrong e.g. a track is missing, you are glad you have the entire CD in one folder.

 You also appreciate the file names being pre-fixed with the track number.

-This allows you to find out if the track is missing because the file is gone or because it is tagged wrong.
+This allows you to find out if the track is missing because the file is gone or because it is tagged wrongly.

 If you are using dedicated tagging programs like MP3Tag having an entire CD in one folder is an asset.
 It allows you to select the entire CD from the file structure and perform an internet lookup.